Tumblr launches Cabana, a new app for watching videos with friends

 It has developed other products in the social and lifestyle space, but none have ever made it to a public launch, until Cabana.

 “It just immediately clicked for me as this experience that every internet-connect human has had at this point,” explains Karp, of having watched the Cabana demo.
-“You find something incredible on the internet – that latest viral video that’s hilarious or profound, or that obscure thing thing that means a ton to you – and then you’re dragging your friends over to your computer to watch it,” he says.
+“You find something incredible on the internet – that latest viral video that’s hilarious or profound, or that obscure thing that means a ton to you – and then you’re dragging your friends over to your computer to watch it,” he says.

 That same sort of thing also happens on Tumblr to some extent – people find interesting content and share it with others.